Skip to content

 Proxy Structuring Engine

-The Proxy Structuring Engine (PSE) is a system for dynamically constrained natural language generation.
 It compiles rules and schemas into efficient hierarchical state machines that dynamically filter token probabilities during generation, guaranteeing structurally valid outputs while preserving natural language fluency.
-Think of it as laying down train tracks for the language model to follow as it generates text.

 Use Cases